If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Simple Harmony Farms is the manufacturer of this honeycomb uncapper.
 The honeycomb uncapper promises simplicity in its use and easy cleaning afterwards.
 This uncapper is made of a frame with 2 rollers mounted on it.
 Beehive frames with capped honeycomb on them are passed between the rollers.
 The rollers slit open the wax cappings of the honey cells.

 This Simple Harmony Farms honeycomb uncapper is made using high density polyethylene in the uncapper body.
 Its rollers are cut using superior CNC lathe technology.
-A solid block of aluminum is lathed to make each roller.
+A solid block of aluminium is lathed to make each roller.
 The rollers are durable and never need replacing.
 Polyethylene in the uncapper body is strong and protects the rollers in the unfortunate event that the uncapper is dropped.
 The weak part of this honeycomb uncapper is the O-rings.
 Replacing them is easy and spares are available.
 With this honey uncapping machine, you do not need an uncapping tank on which to place frames awaiting extraction.

 - The frame is pushed through the rollers.
 When it emerges from the other side of the rollers, it can be pulled through the rollers and out of the uncapper.
 It helps to make sure the frame does not drop out of the uncapper since it would damage honeycomb or the wooden frame itself.